 Evan Spiegel (Snap’s CEO) and Bobby Murphy (CTO) made about $272M from Snap’s IPO or the equivalent of selling 16 million shares.

 How many people use Snapchat?

-The monthly active users (MAU) is 330M.
-The daily active users (DAU) is 188M with people spending over 30 minutes a day on Snapchat.
-(I probably spend at least 3 hours, fml)
+The monthly active users (MAU) is 310M.
+The daily active users (DAU) is 200M with people spending over 30 minutes a day on Snapchat.
+(Want to become an influencer on Snapchat?)

 For comparison, Instagram Stories and Whatsapp Stories combined DAU is 300M, more than double of Snapchat’s.
 Sorry, Evan Spiegel.

 There are several ways to monetize a snapchat account.
 You don’t even need thousands of followers to start making money.

 Here a handful of ways to get some revenue if you only have a handful of followers (mostly just close friends):